Jewish Federation Of Omaha Inc

 - Executive Director: Amy Bernstein Shivvers (began July 2022 as the Foundation's fifth Executive Director)

-- Board: 18 other Jewish community lay leaders
+- Board: 18 Jewish community lay leaders

 The Foundation's mission is to "gather, preserve and increase philanthropic giving to ensure the continuity and enhancement of Jewish life in Omaha."